xlrx/DeskHog/README.md

 - DX improvements around task isolation: if your experience with embedded code says there's a better way to architect this, happy to follow your lead
 - Improved C++: not my preferred language, feel free to suggest idiomatic and architectural improvements
 - Desk utilities, like a pomodoro timer; also constrained: center button only.
 Be creative!
+- PlatformIO config improvements: flashing builds causes a reboot that seems unnecessary, maybe you know a better configuration

 ## Feedback